If you have been a personal trainer or group class coach for a while, the thought of remote coaching sounds appealing.

-Before building a program for a remote client (or in-person client, for that matter), it’s important to put them through a robust assessment process, explained Henry Torano, the owner of Aggressive Fitness in San Juan, Puerto Rico and long-time OPEX Big Dawgs coach, who specializes in remote individual design.
+Before building a program for a remote client (or in-person client, for that matter), it’s important to put them through a robust assessment process, explained Henry Torano, the owner of Aggressive Fitness in San Juan, Puerto Rico, and long-time OPEX Big Dawgs coach, who specializes in remote individual design.

-He follows the assessment model he learned in the OPEX Coaching Certificate Program (CCP), he explained, which assesses the client’s body composition, how well they move, their work capacity ability and their “nutrition IQ,” he said.
+He follows the assessment model he learned in the OPEX Coaching Certificate Program (CCP), he explained, which assesses the client’s body composition, how well they move, their work capacity ability, and their “nutrition IQ,” he said.

 Having a robust assessment process in place provides insights as to exactly where the person is physically, which is required for developing an effective individualized training program.

-Ronel Velasquez, a coach who trains mostly remote clients from where he’s currently located in Columbia, takes a similar approach, although he warns that the assessment process needs to be somewhat individualized based on the person in front of you.
+Ronel Velasquez, a coach who trains mostly remote clients from where he’s currently located in Colombia, takes a similar approach, although he warns that the assessment process needs to be somewhat individualized based on the person in front of you.

 “I choose what of my tools make sense to use with any particular client.
 (Then) we come up with a set of initial priorities for the individual, which later become the initial design structure,” Velasquez said.

 While it’s easy to come up with your own goals for the client based on their physical assessment, it’s important to truly take the time to get to know the person in front of you, so you have a better understanding of what they want and what they’re truly willing to do to achieve those results, Torano explained.

 “In a nutshell, (you need to know) who this person in front of you is.
 Where has she been and where does she want to go?
 Where has she been successful or unsuccessful in the past?” he added.